medic/cht-core/CONTRIBUTING.md

 ### Communication

 If you have an idea or a question we'd love to hear from you!
-The easiest ways to get in touch are by raising issues in the [medic-webapp Github repo](https://github.com/medic/medic-webapp/issues) or by messaging our [Google Group](https://groups.google.com/forum/#!forum/medic-developers).
+The easiest way to get in touch is by raising issues in the [medic-webapp Github repo](https://github.com/medic/medic-webapp/issues).
+You can also reach out on our community Slack channel.
+You can request access via [this _Community Health Toolkit_ page](https://communityhealthtoolkit.org/slack).

 ### Submitting code